yoelhor/aad-b2c-tools/README.md

   }]
 }
 ```
 You can add, or remove environments, keys, and values, to accommodate your needs.
-For example, you can add new settings, such as the URL of a REST API end point, Google+ app Id, URL of content definitions, and so on.
+For example, you can add new settings, such as the URL of a REST API end point, Google+ app Id, URL of content definitions.
 You can also add new environment, such as pre-prod.
 Make sure you provide the same set of key (with the relevant values) for each environment.
 In the following example, we add the **Pre-Production** environment and new set of key-values.

 ```JSON
 {